-- 18 Message about remedial measures
+- 19 Message for remedial measures

 - 1 Diagnostic information

 - 2 Short text

 - 3 Service ID

 - 4 Diagnostic behavior with diagnostic code

 - 5 Operation time of occurrence

 - 6 Remedial measures

-- 1. The user is in the diagnostic message.
+The user is in the diagnostic message.

-Press ± (1 symbol).

-- The Diagnostic list submenu opens. - 2.
-Select the desired diagnostic event with $\pm$ or $\Box$ and press $\Box$ . - ► The message about the remedial measures opens. - 3.
-Press $\Box$ + $\pm$ simultaneously. - ► The message about the remedial measures closes.
+- 1. Press ± (1 symbol). - └ The Diagnostic list submenu opens. - 2.
+Select the desired diagnostic event with \pm or \Box and press \Box . - └ The message for the remedial measures for the selected diagnostic event opens. - 3.
+Press \Box + \pm simultaneously. - ► The message for the remedial measures closes.